-The --debug=all option (and its choices) provides a significant amount of diagnostic inforation.
+The --debug=all option (and its choices) provides a significant amount of diagnostic information.
 This can be useful during development of a complex package, or when your app doesn't seem to be starting, or just to learn how the runtime works.

 Normally the debug progress messages go to standard output.
-If the --windowed option is used when bundling a Windows app, they are displayed as MessageBoxes.
+If the --windowed option is used when bundling a Windows app, they are sent to any attached debugger.
+If you are not using a debugger (or don't have one), the DebugView the free (beer) tool can be used to display such messages.
+It has to be started before running the bundled application.

 For a --windowed Mac OS app they are not displayed.

-Remember to bundle without --debug for your production version.
-Users would find the messages annoying.
+Consider bundling without --debug for your production version.
+Debugging messages require system calls and have an impact on performance.